b3nkang/shignal/README.md

 The project is written in C++ with CryptoPP and, beyond the immediate Shignal functionality, also features manual implementations of AES encryption, decryption, HMAC tagging, signatures and certificates, and login and registration processes that use salting, peppering, and seeding.
 Extensive networking and concurrency work has also been completed to wire up all parties within the codebase.

-## Shignal Structures and Assumptions
+## Shignal Workflows and Assumptions
 ### Intuition
 At a high level, in order to support offline messaging, a centralized server that stores user messages is inevitable (ours is the ShignalServer).
 However, in order to obscure group structure and other characteristics to the server, it will only store user-to-user messages, acting as a "forwarder" between one user to another.
-As a result, all group state information is sorted by users themselves, locally, and must individually encrypt and send each message to every group member.
+As a result, all group state information is sorted by users themselves locally, and users must individually encrypt and send each message to every group member.
 All our server sees is the sender and receiver—information we unfortunately cannot abstract away in any practical implementation—but that is it.
 All messages of any kind—regular messages, admin messages, and add member messages, for example—appear to the server as random garbage, and nothing else can be gleaned about the hierarchy of the group (excluding side channel attacks like fanout patterns, but which are remedied with batching, random traffic, and delays which we deem out of scope).

 ### User-to-Shignal Communication
 As is consistent with Rösler, Mainka, and Schwenk (2018), we assume the underlying communication protocol between the user and the ShignalServer is secure, through something like TLS.
 Our focus is on the security and integrity of messages between the users themselves.